softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.SprintRetrospectives.md

 Therefore: Use the SMART acronym to guide the creation of effective rules:

-    S – Specific
+    S â€“ Specific
-    M – Measurable
+    M â€“ Measurable
-    A – Achievable
+    A â€“ Achievable
-    R – Relevant
+    R â€“ Relevant
-    T – Time-Boxed
+    T â€“ Time-Boxed

 Example: "Refactor better."
-It’s hard to argue with, but it doesn’t actually tell anybody what to do.
+Itâ€™s hard to argue with, but it doesnâ€™t actually tell anybody what to do.
 The team can break this up into concrete actions, such as, "Pick a smell each week, and spend an hour each Wednesday trying to find examples of it," or "When you check off a task, write Yes or No beside it to indicate if you looked for refactoring opportunities before checking in."

-Related Patterns: If your goal isn’t met, you may try a Smaller Bite(15).
+Related Patterns: If your goal isnâ€™t met, you may try a Smaller Bite(15).

 ### Outcomes: Smaller Bites (15)
-The team wanted to try something new, but they didn’t get around to it or it was too hard.
-This is especially a concern if an item has been on the team’s list for two or more iterations without success.
+The team wanted to try something new, but they didnâ€™t get around to it or it was too hard.
+This is especially a concern if an item has been on the teamâ€™s list for two or more iterations without success.

 Therefore: Try something similar, but easier.

-Example: "Automate at least one customer-specified test for each story" was the goal, but the team didn’t do that.
+Example: "Automate at least one customer-specified test for each story" was the goal, but the team didnâ€™t do that.
 They might agree to "Automate a customer-specified test for the next story we start."

-This pattern helps a team converge "What we say we’ll do" with "What we really do."
+This pattern helps a team converge "What we say weâ€™ll do" with "What we really do."
 Once smaller bites have been mastered, the team can move back up to the bigger goals.

 --------------------------------------------

 ## Retrospective Questions:
 ### Four Key Questions:
-- What did we do well, that if we don’t discuss we might forget?
+- What did we do well, that if we donâ€™t discuss we might forget?
 - What did we learn?
 - What should we do differently next time?
 - What still puzzles us?